joseluisllovet/joseluisllovet/README.md

 ## Projects :file_folder:
-- **[Personal Portfolio with Astro and Tailwind](https://github.com/joseluisllovet/My-Portfolio-Web)**: Designed and Developed an interactive web application using Astro and Tailwind.
+- **[Personal Portfolio with Astro and Tailwind](https://github.com/joseluisllovet/My-Portfolio-Web)**: Designed and Developed an intera[CV-JOSE LUIS LLOVET.pdf] ctive web application using Astro and Tailwind.
 - **[Budget App with HTML, CSS and JavaScript](https://github.com/joseluisllovet/Budget-App)**: Developed an interactive web application using HTML, CSS and JavaScript.
 - **[Calculator App with HTML, CSS and JavaScript](https://github.com/joseluisllovet/Calculator-App)**: Developed using HTML, CSS and JavaScript, it is a web application that allows users to perform basic mathematical operations.